cldeluna/pyats_intro/README.md

 ### Why do I care?

-I can't answer this question for you but I can tell you why its of interest to me.
+I can't answer this question for you but I can tell you why it is of interest to me.

 - Arguably an easier way to parse data from legacy network devices particularly if you are just starting out
 - Easy way to compare "state" and configurations